 The biggest problem for ARC in its current guise is manufacturers have been left to pick and choose which elements of the protocol they want to include.

 Support for all relevant audio codecs isn’t compulsory, so you can’t simply assume that a TV will be able to send a 5.1 Dolby Digital or DTS soundtrack from a movie over ARC.
-Some TV manufacturers only support Dolby Digital while others only support two channel stereo, which completely defeats the point.
+Some TV manufacturers only support Dolby Digital, while others only support two-channel stereo, defeating the point.

 Enhanced Audio Return Channel (also known as eARC) is the next generation of ARC.
-It’s a feature being implemented in the upcoming HDMI 2.1 specification.
+It’s a feature implemented in the most recent HDMI 2.1 specification.

 The main benefit of eARC is a big boost in bandwidth and speed.
 This allows you to send higher-quality audio from your TV to a soundbar or AV receiver.